![]() |

 permeates into the soil.
 This provides larger root systems and longer lasting moisture.

 If you are utilizing high flow rate sprays or emitters, the total gallons will remain the same as long as this does not cause puddling and run-off.
 The amount of time the emitters would run will obviously be changed according to the flow rate of the emitters used. ¥ A plant in an area slightly sunnier than recommended, or a higher water consumer.
 Here the amount of water needed is the same as a traditional plant, but varies according to soil type.
 The frequency that is needed for application is substantially different.
 See TABLE 1. * The quantity of gallons for any SHRUB or TREE is also going to vary according to the size of its' CANOPY or SPREAD.
 Here the Canopy refers to the height and width (whichever is greater) of the Tree, and spread refers to the width and area of a shrub or groundcover type plant.
 This in turn determines the square feet area of soil under that plant needing irrigation. ** The quantity of gallons for any "DROUGHT TOLERANT" Shrub or Tree is also going to vary according to the size of its' CANOPY or SPREAD, but as this type of plant can tolerate a shallower root system the quantity of water per sq ft. is slightly less.
 The sq ft. area requiring irrigation can also be reduced.
+Desert Plants Are comprized of succulents, cactus and highly drought tolerant plants types.
 For "Moderate" water use shrubs and trees consider this area to be about 75% the size of the canopy.
 For "Desert or Drought tolerant" plants consider this area to be about 40 to 50% the size of the canopy.
 Example: A drought tolerant tree with a canopy that spread 10 ft. in width would have approximately 50 sq. ft. root area.

 Use the Garden Calculator Pro-I or check with a Nursery Irrigation Specialist if you need help calculating. |